 Suffolk Park sits adjacent to Tallow Beach, an easy 6km drive or cycle south from the heart of Byron Bay.
-It has a vibrant local community and great range of shops servicing the area including a bakery, range of eateries, pub, and small grocery store - fantastic to restock on holiday without venturing into busy town.
+It has a vibrant local community and a great range of shops servicing the area including a bakery, range of eateries, pub, and small grocery store - fantastic to restock on a holiday without venturing into a busy town.

 THINGS TO DO IN SUFFOLK PARK